Sony on PS5 launch games: “This is the best line-up that we’ve ever seen”

 “It’s about the content,” Lempel told the publication.
 “The content that will be in the launch window and beyond is incredibly exciting.
 I would say that this is the best line-up that we’ve ever seen in the history of PlayStation, between our Worldwide Studios groups and our partners from all the different publishers around the world.”

 PlayStation has confirmed Marvel’s Spider-Man: Miles Morales to be a first-party launch title, with Astro’s Playroom coming pre-installed onto every console.
+Third-party titles will consist of games such as Cyberpunk 2077 and Assassin’s Creed: Valhalla.
 However, Lempel has suggested that more titles are expected to be announced.

 “We’ve revealed some of that content,” he said.
 “And naturally there will be more to come”